jaruizes/jaruizes.github.io/_posts/2017-02-20-Angular-Access-Guards.md

 ---
-author: jaruizes
 layout: post
 title:  "Angular Router Hooks: Guards"
-date: 2017-02-20 19:00
+date:   2017-02-20 19:00 +0300
-category : Angular
-comments: false
+description: "In this post we are going to see how we can protect some views or components.
+The use case is very simple: building a login component and if the credentials (user and password) are right, go to a protected view."
-tags:
+tags:   [Angular, SPA]
- - Angular 2
- - Javascript
- - Routing
 ---

 In this post we're going to see how we can protect some views or components.
 The use case is very simple: building a login component and if the credentials (user and password) are right, go to a protected view.